zaarly/bank_lookup/README.md

 This is a tiny project that provides a super simple lookup table for bank routing numbers to bank names.

+**Note**: Currently, we simply load the routing numbers and bank names into memory.
+There are approximately 20,656 banks in the database, so this will likely take up a few megabytes of memory in each process that loads the `BankLookup::DB` into memory.

 ## Usage

 In your Gemfile: